jamesmcm/jamesmcm.github.io/source/_posts/2020-10-11-programming-projects.markdown

 members over time, and other interesting metrics.

-Whilst running the game in debug mode - without Ironman mode so achivements are disabled, it is possible to export a save game in JSON format that is easy to parse.
+Whilst running the game in debug mode - without Ironman mode so achivements are disabled - it is possible to export a save game in JSON format that is easy to parse.
 However, for Ironman saves in the normal game (the most common scenario for players unlocking achievements) the savegame is serialised in a